Is Pesto Vegetarian?

 Short answer

-Traditional basil pesto is not vegetarian because animal rennet is used in the production of the cheeses it contains.
-However, it is perfectly possible to create vegetarian pesto using cheese substitutes such as tofu or nutritional yeast.
+Traditional basil pesto is not vegetarian because animal rennet is used to produce the cheeses it contains.
+However, creating vegetarian pesto using cheese substitutes such as tofu or nutritional yeast is perfectly possible.

 Long answer

-We're often asked whether pesto is vegetarian, and people are surprised when we say it's not.
-The reason is because classic basil pesto contains pecorino and Parmigiano-Reggiano, which are both made from milk curdled in animal rennet.
-That means that most of the pesto sauces you see on supermarket shelves are not vegetarian.
+People often ask us whether pesto is vegetarian, and they tend to be very surprised when we say it's not.
+The reason it's not is because classic basil pesto contains Pecorino and Parmigiano-Reggiano, both made from milk curdled in animal rennet.
+That means most pesto sauces on supermarket shelves are not vegetarian.

 You may wonder why no one has been clever enough to make a non-animal rennet.
-Well, they have, but Italian producers of Parmigiano-Reggiano not only continue to use animal rennet out of respect for tradition but also because EU law dictates that the cheese cannot be sold under that name if it doesn't contain it.
+Well, some have, but EU law dictates that Parmigiano-Reggiano producers must continue to use animal rennet out of respect for tradition.

 All is not lost, though.
-If you are making pesto yourself, you can easily switch the traditional cheese for a vegetarian alternative.
+If you are making pesto yourself, you can easily swap the traditional cheese for a vegetarian alternative.
 Nutritional yeast is the magic ingredient preferred by producers of vegetarian pestos because it's cheaper than cheese but still has the same cheesy flavour.
-Better still, it doesn't just make the sauce vegetarian; but it makes pesto vegan too.
+Better still, it doesn't just make the sauce vegetarian; it makes pesto vegan, too.